billieeyelashh/cp-contests/README.md

 # cp-contests
 Csesfi codeforces atcoder etc. Never written writeups for solved Problems.
-No I do because it's helpful and might be helpful to you reading this
+Now I do because it's helpful and might be helpful to you reading this